Admin Mondays a.k.a How I Don't Lose My Mind as a Small Business Owner

-One thing I kept letting get super out of hand in my first few years in business was mail, paper work, bookkeeping, phone calls, and all the nitty gritty no one likes doing on the backend of a business.
+One thing I continued to let get super out of hand in my first few years in business were mail (like actual snail mail), paper work, bookkeeping, and all the nitty gritty no one likes doing on the backend of a business.

 Luckily, this is no longer an issue for me.